 Highland abides by all state and federal employment, record keeping, and contracting laws as applicable.
-Our lead teachers hold AMI or AMS certification as Montessori teachers; other instructional staff will be required to attend Montessori educational development programs and other appropriate professional development training as determined by the parent board and the director.
+Our lead teachers hold AMI or AMS certification as Montessori teachers; other instructional staff are provided opportunities for training and professional development in the Montessori instruction method and principles, will be required to attend Montessori educational development programs and other appropriate professional development training as determined by the parent board and the director.